senocular/senocular.github.com/articles/js_pitfalls_of_proxy.md

 While a "get: method" was logged for `this.method()` it was not for `super.method()`.
 This is because `super` access isn't made through the instance, rather, it is made through the prototype of the method's home object.
 In this case, the home object of Child's `method` is `Child.prototype` so the access is getting made through `Parent.prototype`.
 A proxy trap would only get triggered for this super method call if the prototype of `Child.prototype` were a proxy.

-## Cannot trap construct on non-constructors
+## Trapping construct on non-constructors

 For any function the `apply` trap in a proxy can be used to trap calls to that function.
 This will even work with `class` constructors which would normally throw an error when called, effectively allowing you to have a callable class constructor.